Discover 5 Iconic Vienna Attractions for Unforgettable Adventures

 Home of Schnitzel, Freud, Mozart, the Habsburgs, opera, art, coffee shops and much more.
 Traveling to Vienna is an enriching cultural experience.
 But no matter how long you want to be in the city, this Vienna travel guide will help you plan the perfect trip.
-Vienna continues to attract visitors with its many great historical sites, fabled art collections.
+Vienna continues to attract visitors with its many significant historical sites and fabled art collections.

-Glittering palaces and extraordinary musical heritage, which is still replicated in concert halls and one of the world’s great opera houses.
+Glittering palaces and extraordinary musical heritage are still replicated in concert halls and some of the world’s great opera houses.
 With an unmistakably cosmopolitan atmosphere, Vienna retains its unmistakable charm and flair.
 Fiaker and its magnificent coffee houses with their Viennese cakes and pastries.

 Imperial Palace

-For more than six centuries the seat of the Habsburgs and since 1275 the official residence of every Austrian ruler.
-The official seat of the Austrian Federal President, this sprawling complex consists of numerous buildings that reflect different eras, including Gothic, Renaissance, Baroque and Rococo architectural relics.
+For more than six centuries, it was the seat of the Habsburgs and, since 1275, the official residence of every Austrian ruler.
+The official seat of the Austrian Federal President, this sprawling complex consists of numerous buildings that reflect different eras, including Gothic, Renaissance, Baroque, and Rococo architectural relics.

 The complex comprises 18 building groups, including 19 courtyards and 2,600 rooms.
 First, there are the Imperial Apartments.
-Which are really three activities in one: the silver collection with thousands of royal tableware.
-The Sisi exhibition that illuminates the life of beloved Empress Elisabeth of Austria and the actually royal apartments themselves.
+Three activities are in one: the silver collection with thousands of royal tableware.
+The Sisi exhibition illuminates the life of beloved Empress Elisabeth of Austria and the royal apartments themselves.

 Schonbrunn Palace